monasharifi/Deep_Learning_project/README.md

 ## Dataset analysis:
 The summary of initail analysis of dataset is as below mentioned:
-* Dataset is highly imbalanced: to deal with this issue I set up the experiments in two modes, sub_sampling and over_sampling by data augmentation
+* Dataset is highly imbalanced: to deal with this issue I set up the experiments in two modes, sub_sampling and data augmentation
 * Image resolution : Images are provided in different sizes, the avarage image size is (3000x2000) pixels
 * Image orientation : Images are from both left and right eyes and they are not registered